-While registration is optional, we strongly recommend that you take the opportunity to provide us with your contact details so that we can keep you informed about updates to Crimson and the associated products.
-Since registration requires an Internet connection, you may skip the process if so do not have such a connection available.
-Crimson will periodically remind you if you are running an unregistered copy of the software.
+While registration is optional, we strongly recommend that you take the opportunity to provide us with your contact details so that we can keep you informed about updates to Crimson 3.1 and the associated products.
+Since registration requires an internet connection, you may skip the process if you do not have such a connection available.
+Crimson 3.1 will periodically remind you if you are running an unregistered copy of the software.